Expert Care for Patients with Neuropathy in Baton Rouge

 August 30, 2016 10:30 pm

-Neuropathy is a condition that damages the vital nerve communication systems between the brain, spinal cord and peripheral nerves throughout the body.
+Neuropathy is a condition that damages the vital nerve communication systems between the brain, spinal cord, and peripheral nerves throughout the body.
 For this reason, neuropathy can be debilitating for some patients.
-Depending on the severity of symptoms and the diseases’ progression in the individual, some people with neuropathy may have significant physical limitations and live with chronic pain.
-For example, damaged peripheral nerves in the leg and feet muscles are unable to carry signals from the brain and spine that facilitate movement.
+Depending on the severity of symptoms and the disease’s progression in the individual, some people with neuropathy may have significant physical limitations and live with chronic pain.
+For example, damaged peripheral nerves in the leg and foot muscles are unable to carry signals from the brain and spine that facilitate movement.
 At The NeuroMedical Center, our neurologists are experienced in helping patients with neuropathy in Baton Rouge lead healthy and active lives with this disease.

 Common Types and Causes of Neuropathy

-Peripheral neuropathy occurs as a result of damage to the body’s peripheral nervous system.
+The National Institute of Health estimates that approximately 20 million people in the U.S. suffer from some type of peripheral neuropathy.
+The majority of peripheral neuropathy cases are classified as polyneuropathy because many nerves are impacted.
+Patients can develop mononeuropathy, which is a condition that affects only one nerve.
+The most well-known form of this is Carpal Tunnel Syndrome.Peripheral neuropathy occurs as a result of damage to the body’s peripheral nervous system.
 This can be caused by injuries, infections, metabolic disorders, or less commonly, exposure to toxins or chemicals.
 Car accidents or sports injuries can cause traumatic damage to the peripheral nerves.
 Long-term pressure on the nerves from repetitive motions, such as with typing, can result in nerve damage.
 Some patients develop neuropathy after certain cancer treatments.
 In addition, neuropathy may occur as a complication of viral or bacterial infections like Lyme disease, shingles, hepatitis C, and HIV.
 Poor nutrition and heavy alcohol abuse over time can also contribute to peripheral neuropathy.
 However, one of the most common sources of neuropathy incidence is diabetes.
-In fact, more than half of diabetic patients have peripheral neuropathy.
-Acute neuropathies are more rare and can present in patients with Guillain-Barre syndrome.
+More than half of diabetic patients have peripheral neuropathy.
+Acute neuropathies are rare and can present in patients with Guillain-Barre syndrome.

 Neuropathy Diagnosis and Treatment at The NeuroMedical Center

 Neuropathy is a progressive disease so early intervention may help prevent further damage to your nerves.
 If you begin to experience abnormal numbness, muscle weakness, or tingling sensations in your hands and feet it is important to see a doctor for a medical evaluation as soon as possible.
-Some patients may experience sharp, throbbing or burning pain, and become extremely sensitive to touch.
-While neuropathy cannot be completely cured, accurate diagnosis and proper treatment helps patients effectively manage their condition and reduce adverse effects on their mobility and functioning.
+Some patients may experience sharp, throbbing, or burning pain, and become extremely sensitive to touch.
+While neuropathy cannot be completely cured, accurate diagnosis and proper treatment help patients effectively manage their condition and reduce adverse effects on their mobility and functioning.
 One of the primary symptoms of neuropathy is pain and discomfort in the feet, hands, and legs, which can be difficult to treat.
-Because peripheral neuropathy is often a side effect of diabetes, controlling your blood sugar may also help to keep your neuropathy symptoms from worsening.
+Because peripheral neuropathy is often a side effect of diabetes, controlling your blood sugar may also help to keep your neuropathy symptoms from worsening.With state-of-the-art diagnostic testing and the largest network of brain and nervous system specialists in the region, The NeuroMedical Center provides patients living with neuropathy in Baton Rouge access to comprehensive neurologic treatment and disease management.
+Our neurologists will create a treatment plan depending on your neuropathy diagnosis.
+This may include medication, physical therapy, surgical options, non-invasive electrical stimulation therapies, or a combination of treatment methods.
+Contact our Neurology Department today to schedule your consultation with a neuropathy specialist and to learn about the neuropathy therapies available in Baton Rouge at The NeuroMedical Center.

 Categorised in: Blog, Uncategorized